-If the Committee's consideration of a progress report results in a recommendation to change the accreditation status of a program and its provider, or identifies major changes to the accredited program or provider, the Committee will advise the provider and outline the procedures the AMC will follow.
+If the Committee's consideration of a monitoring submission results in a recommendation to change the accreditation status of a program and its provider, or identifies material changes to the accredited program or provider, the Committee will advise the provider and outline the procedures the AMC will follow.
 All such actions will be reported to the AMC Directors.